-by The KCM Crew on September 10, 2014 in For Buyers
+by The KCM Crew on February 9, 2015 in First Time Homebuyers, For Buyers

 Over the last six years, homeownership has lost some of its allure as a financial investment.
 As homeowners suffered through the housing bust, more and more began to question whether owning a home was truly a good way to build wealth.
 Every three years the Federal Reserve conducts a Survey of Consumer Finances in which they collect data across all economic and social groups.

 Some of the findings revealed in their report:

 The average American family has a net worth of $81,200

 Of that net worth, 61.4% ($49,856) of it is in home equity

 A homeowner’s net worth is over 36 times greater than that of a renter

 The average homeowner has a net worth of $194,500 while the average net worth of a renter is $5,400